Understanding the Differences Between Pipe Relining and Pipe Replacement

 When to choose | Minor damages like cracks or minor leaks | Severe damages like collapses or breaks |

-Relining a pipe is a process which involves the creation of a new pipe inside the existing damaged pipe.
-It is accomplished by inserting a flexible liner into the pipe that was damaged and placing it into place.
-After curing, the new pipe does not have joints or seams which improves the structural integrity of the pipe.
+Relining pipes is a process which consists of creating a new pipe inside an existing damaged pipe.
+It is accomplished by inserting a flexible liner in the old pipe and then curing it in place.
+After curing, the new pipe does not have joints or seams that improve its structural integrity.

-Traditional pipe replacement involves excavating and physically removing old pipes before replacing them with new ones.
-Contrary to this, pipe relining does not require excavation.
-Instead it’s done with the help of technology, which allows repair of pipelines without digging huge areas of land.
+Traditional replacement of pipes involves digging up and physically cutting away the old pipe then replacing them with new ones.
+Contrary to this, pipe relining doesn’t require excavation.
+Instead, it’s completed using technology that allows for repair of pipelines without digging huge areas of land.

-Pipe relining generally costs less than traditional methods for pipeline repair as there are no expenses related to excavation and other techniques needed for removing and replacing old pipes.
+Pipe relining typically costs less than traditional methods for repair to pipelines since there are no costs associated to excavation, or other methods that are required to remove and replace old pipes.

-There are a few types of pipes that can be successfully relined.
-Your plumber should examine your situation to determine if it is feasible to line your specific kind of pipes.
-However, most new pipes may be repaired using this procedure.
+There are a few types of pipes that can be relined successfully.
+Ultimately, your plumber should examine your pipe to determine if it is feasible to line your particular type of pipes.
+However, most new pipes may be relined with this method.

-If you wish to avoid digging work and save your money in the process of restoring your damaged pipelines’ performance to their fullest, consider opting for our Adelaide Blocked Drains Plumbing ‘s swift and efficient pipe relining solutions.
-Get in touch with us!
+If you are looking to stay clear of invasive excavation works and save money while restoring damaged pipelines’ functionality take a look at our Adelaide Blocked Drains Plumbing ‘s swift and efficient pipeline relining services.
+Contact us!

 Additional Information